clevertree/relay/README.md

 - By default, the only files that a repo browser are allowed to load within it's own UI are:
    .md, .css, .png, .jpg, .jpeg, .gif, .svg, .json, .wasm, .html, .txt, .xml, .pdf
 - Client UI is never allowed to load any insecure files from the host directory, like javascript.
+- When a repo approves a commit and merges, it pushes the changes to each of the other master peer servers.

 ### 5. Host file structure
 - clients in 'host' mode host a static file http server on a port defined in config